Are you wondering how to invest in silver? With turmoil running high worldwide, now may be the time for investors to enter the market.

 Where is the silver price headed?

-After flirting with the US$30 per ounce level at the start of 2021 and again in May, the silver price fell to the US$23 level in mid-August.
+After starting 2022 at the US$23 per ounce level, the silver price fell to a two-year low of US$20.23 in mid-May and sank further in August to US$17.90 per ounce.
 Where is the metal headed in the rest of the year and beyond?

 This is an updated version of an article first published by the Investing News Network in 2019.